 Tuition costs for the 2015 regular summer school program are charged per credit hour.
 Please visit the Office of the Bursar online for JD and LL.M. summer rates in addition to summer joint degree program charges.

 Summer Federal Direct Loans

 Students who are enrolled at least half-time (3 law school credits, or 6 graduate school credits if in a joint degree program) in summer school, a study abroad program, C.I.L.S.
 Summer Internship, or another law school are eligible to apply for federal loans.

-To apply, complete the 2014-2015 Free Application for Federal Student Aid and the 2014 Summer Financial Aid Application [PDF].
+To apply, complete the 2015-2016 Free Application for Federal Student Aid and the 2015 Summer Financial Aid Application (available soon).
 Students can apply for summer loan funding at any time during their summer enrollment.
 However, in order to avoid the 25% deposit for summer Boston registration or to ensure funding is received prior to your program departure date, all forms should be completed and submitted by March 1st.
 Forms submitted after March 1st will be processed in the order in which they are received.
 For detailed information on the financial aid application process, please visit "Applying for Aid".

 Summer Federal Work Study

 Students can also apply for Federal Work Study for the summer.
 In order to receive Summer Federal Work Study, you must have financial need and be a current student planning to re-enroll at Suffolk University Law School for the following fall semester, or be enrolled at least half-time during the summer semester.
 Unless the student is taking courses in the summer and receiving financial aid, summer earnings are considered a part of the student’s financial aid award for the upcoming year and loan eligibility for the fall may be reduced.